simeononsecurity/simeononsecurity.ch/content/red-team-course/situational-awareness-and-host-operations/index.en.md

 4. Which reads do you hold until you have SYSTEM, and why?

 Answer from memory first.
 The explanations are in the Answer Key at the end.
 ______

+## Why Host Awareness Matters

+Host awareness prevents an operator from confusing a useful system with a dangerous one to touch.
+Legacy tradecraft often gathered broad data first, but current operations favor minimal collection tied to the objective.
+Build a host profile from benign commands, then compare it with the event log. **Do not dump credentials or alter logs in a customer environment.**

+______

 ## Common Mistakes